naa986/wp-paypal/wp-paypal/readme.txt

 none

 == Changelog ==

+= 1.1.0 =
+* Fixed this admin notice: screen_icon is deprecated since version 3.8.0 with no alternative available.
+* Made some improvements to the add to cart functionality.
+* Fixed a PayPal error that occurred when an item was added to the shopping cart: Things don't appear to be working at the moment.
+Please try again later.

 = 1.0.9 =
 * Added an option to open a PayPal button in a new window or tab.